-For the year ended December 31, 2022 and prior to the Mobileye IPO, Semler Brossy, a national compensation consulting firm, was engaged by Intel as an independent consultant to provide information, analysis and other advice regarding the compensation of our NEOs.
-Intel paid for all fees associated with the services Semler Brossy provided with respect to Mobileye.
-Semler Brossy provided various services, including the following:
+For the year ended December 30, 2023, the Compensation Committee engaged Compensation Advisory Partners ("CAP"), a national compensation consulting firm, as an independent consultant to provide to the committee information, analysis and other advice regarding the compensation of our NEOs.
+During 2023, CAP provided various services, including the following:

-- the review and analysis of base salary levels for our NEOs; - the review and analysis of equity compensation for our NEOs; - an assessment of executive compensation trends; and - · support on other ad hoc matters throughout the fiscal year.
+- the review and analysis of base salary levels for our NEOs; - the review and analysis of equity compensation for our NEOs; - an assessment of executive compensation trends; and - support on other ad hoc matters throughout the fiscal year.